This page lists tropes associated with the Gods and Cosmic Entities in Child of the Storm.

-- Jerkass Gods: The general view of pretty much every other pantheon is that (with honourable exceptions) they're a bunch of unrepentant dicks, prone to Super Dickery of the highest order.
+- Jerkass Gods: The general view of pretty much every other pantheon (who're mostly Jerkass Gods in their own right) is that (with honourable exceptions) they're a bunch of unrepentant dicks, prone to Super Dickery of the highest order.

 - Living Legend: Most people on Earth have heard of them, even if the stories aren't exactly accurate.

 King of the Olympian Pantheon, cousin of Odin, major-league power-house and epic dickhead.

 - Abusive Parents: Considering that he's generally apathetic to Hera's antics, and she usually tries to kill his illegitimate children and/or grandchildren, he qualifies.

 - BrotherSister Incest: With Hera.
 Again, the other pantheons (especially Asgard) think it's icky.

 - Butt-Monkey: Odin verbally embarrasses him in front of the rest of the Council Elite and, after he makes the mistake of condescending to Strange, the latter uses him to make a point (which is mostly 'don't piss off the madman with the Infinity Stone') by temporarily sealing him in a crystal tomb.